volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 Nous avons retenu l'option 8 relais car plus disponible dans l'écosphére ARDUINO.

+The real need is a DPST relay but its very difficlut to find more with a 5V cmd and not with a breakout board form.
+A possible solution would be to make our own relays pcb.

 Disponible entre autres chez `Banggood 8 Channel Module Module Relais`_

 .. _`Banggood 8 Channel Module Module Relais` : https://www.banggood.com/fr/5Pcs-5V-8-Channel-Relay-Module-Board-For-Arduino-PIC-AVR-DSP-ARM-p-968931.html?rmmds=detail-left-hotproducts__2&cur_warehouse=CN